AkshaySJadhav/Elastic_Experiments/Installing_Elasticsearch.md

-## Installation of Elastic Product.
+## Installation of Elasticsearch on Ubuntu

 #### Download and install the public signing key: